simonsalasseeber/Grau_Web_Project/README.md

 **Video**: (URL)
 **Description**:

-With so many highs and lows, I can proudly share this finalized project.
 Struggling to decide what to make for the final project of this majestuous course, a musician friend of mine told me that he wanted to publish his works on a webpage.
 Capturing the opportunity, I decided to leverage the skills learned in CS50x with the ones acquired in the "SoyHenry" Bootcamp and accepted the challenge.

+Conscious about what did I know and not know, I decided to trust myself and to learn along the way the best way to solve the problem that I encountered, and I truly believe I have made it.

 **The project has the following structure**: